vacp2p/rfc/content/docs/rfcs/28/README.md

 status: raw
 tags: waku-application
 description: To gain new members, current users can vote to feature an active Status community to the larger Status audience.
-editor: Jimmy Debe <jimmy@status.im>
-contributors: Szymon Szlachtowicz <szymon.s@ethworks.io>
+editor: Szymon Szlachtowicz <szymon.s@ethworks.io>
 ---

 # Abstract
-To gain new members, current users can vote to feature an active Status community to the larger Status audience.
+This specification describes a voting method to feature different active Status Communities.

-# Background
+# Overview

 When there is a active community that is seeking new members, current users of community should be able to feature their community so that it will be accessible to larger audience.
 Status community curation DApp should provide such a tool.